yyolk/actionsflow-trigger-pocket/README.md

 1. **Obtain a platform consumer key.**
   - Set up a developer app at https://getpocket.com/developer/apps/new if you haven't already.
+    - You'll need at least `Retrieve` permissions.
+You might want to set more if you plan on doing more things.
   - Set `redirect_uri` to `http://localhost:31337` or obtain a new hook from `https://webhook.site`, this is unimportant, we will manually fetch the `access_token` from the auth endpoint in the next steps.
   - Note the `consumer_key` and `redirect_uri` from this application for the next steps.